segabl/pd2-streamlined-heisting/README.md

 - Changes cop weapon stats to be consistent across their class (on the same difficulty a JP36 will perform the same as an Car-4)
 - Makes snipers more accurate but take longer to aim before shooting, avoiding cheap instant snipes due to bad RNG
 - Improves the surrender presets, different enemies have different chances to surrender
-- Removes heavy and medium hurt animations from heavy SWAT but scales their damage slightly lower than their light counterparts
+- Removes heavy hurt animations from heavy SWAT but scales their damage slightly lower than their light counterparts

 ### Overhauls spawn groups and enemy behaviour